genecoding/Cplusplus-How-to-program-8th/ex07_24_knight_tour/README.md

 7.24 (Knight’s Tour) The knight makes L-shaped moves (over two in one direction then over one in a perpendicular direction).
 Thus, from a square in the middle of an empty chessboard, the knight can make eight different moves (numbered 0 through 7) as shown in Fig. 7.28.
 a) Draw an 8-by-8 chessboard on a sheet of paper and attempt a Knight’s Tour by hand.
-Put a 1 in the first square you move to, a 2 in the second square, a 3 in the third, etc.
-Before starting the tour, estimate how far you think you’ll get, remembering that a full tour consists of 64 moves.
-How far did you get?
-Was this close to your estimate?
 b) Now let’s develop a program that will move the knight around a chessboard.
 The board is represented by an 8-by-8 two-dimensional array board.
 Each of the squares is initialized to zero.
 We describe each of the eight possible moves in terms of both their horizontal